amirmarmul/laravel-alert/README.md

 }
 ```

-In your view you can use the class like this:
+In your view you can use like this:

 ```blade
 @if (alert()->check())